RESPONSIBILITIES OF THE

-The Board shall monitor the mental and physical health and treatment of any person placed under its jurisdiction as a result of a finding by a court of guilty except for insanity or any subsequent transfer of jurisdiction of an individual from the Oregon Health Authority.
-The Board shall have as its primary concern the protection of society.
-In addition, the Board's responsibilities shall include but not be limited to:
+Purpose The Adult Panel of the Board monitors the psychiatric and physical health and treatment of all persons placed under its jurisdiction and performs other duties as assigned by the Legislature.
+The Board will have as its primary concern the protection of society.
+In addition, the Board's responsibilities will include, but not be limited to:

 (1) Holding hearings as required by law to determine the appropriate status of persons under its jurisdiction;

-(2) Providing the State Hospital Review Panel with conditions of release the Board finds advisable to be included in the Panel’s order of conditional release of a Tier Two Offender;
+(2) Advising the State Hospital Review Panel on conditions of release whose inclusion the Board recommends in the Panel’s order of conditional release of a Tier Two Offender;

 (3) Overseeing the supervision of persons placed on conditional release in the community;